-The present concept of App-ID Registry just enables manufacturers/application developers to issue App-IDs according to their own preferences on terminology, within the constraints imposed by the format definition given in the above table.
+The present concept of App-ID Registry Function just enables manufacturers/application developers to issue App-IDs according to their own preferences on terminology, within the constraints imposed by the format definition given in the above table.
 The central App-Registry only ensures that registered entities are globally unique.

-The objective of WI-0073 and TR-0048 is to investigate mechanisms to enhance the current App-ID Registry function with application profile data to enable the oneM2M system to automatically enrol the connecting application.
+The objective of WI-0073 and TR-0048 is to investigate mechanisms to enhance the current App-ID Registry Function function with application profile data to enable the oneM2M system to automatically enrol the connecting application.

-In this contribution following potential enhancements to the App-ID Registry function are addressed:
+In this contribution following potential enhancements to the App-ID Registry Function are addressed:

 1) Providing proof that a registered application/App-ID has passed compliance testing and certification.